mikedilger/gossip/docs/EXECUTION.md

 But while gossip is a GUI desktop program, it also outputs a lot of messages to the console as it runs.
 I recommend you keep the console open and pay some attention to errors or other odd behavior that may become apparent from the console messages.

 Gossip logs a lot, and important messages can get missed.
 In order to only see the important messages, you can change the log level.
 Every log message is tagged by a log level, one of `error`, `warn`, `info`, `debug` or `trace`.
 You can specify a cut-off to see fewer messages by setting the environment variable `RUST_LOG` to the level you desire, such as `RUST_LOG=warn`.
 If not specified otherwise, gossip defaults to the `info` log level.
 There are other things you can specify in `RUST_LOG`, such as which level to log on a crate-by-crate basis.
-For example: `RUST_LOG="warn,gossip=info,gossip_lib=info,nostr_types=info"`
+For example: `RUST_LOG="warn,gossip=info,gossip_lib=info,nostr_types=info"`, or turning logging off entirely with `RUST_LOG=off`.
+See [env_logger documentation](https://docs.rs/env_logger/latest/env_logger/#enabling-logging) for more.

 Gossip logs to stderr by default now (this used to be stdout).
 This helps differentiate log messages from command line outputs.